hschellman/HEP-beginner-training/_episodes/01_BasicSetup.md

 ## 1. Open a unix terminal window

 First figure out how to open a terminal on your system.
-The Carpentries Shell Training has a [section that explains this](https://swcarpentry.github.io/shell-novice/#open-a-new-shell)
+The Carpentries Shell Training has a [section that explains this][New Shell]

+This should be easy on Linux and OSX but a bit more complicated in Windows.

 <!---
 On Linux use xterm, on OSX go to Utilities and start a Terminal.